jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## You Can't to Work at Blockbuster, And Use Netflix Forever

 Everyone knows the world is changing.
 We hear a lot of the computerization of work, the growth of Artificial Intelligence and Machine Learning, and the end of the "one job for life" mentality.
 What doesn't exist is a self-realization that _your_ job is changing.
-There are still lots of Blockbusters in the world today, and the people inside often think they'll work there forever; even though they watch Netflix every night.
+There are still lots of Blockbusters in the world today, and the workers inside often think they'll be there forever; even though they watch Netflix every night.

-While I want Techvolution to help change our future, one thing I really hope it does, it make Main Street aware, they can't get away with thinking the future isn't coming.
-Eventually, society gets just as sick paying for your Blockbuster, as it did the original one.
+Just keep in mind, eventually society gets just as sick paying for your Blockbuster, as it did the original one.

+Oh, and discount hunting, sales events, Black Friday, is also going away—for the straightforward reason that deals are paid for by workers working for nothing.
+Deals were a good thing in the era of mass-production, because buying more meant the price per unit goes down for everybody.
+But in the era of mass-collaboration player gods want to make quality products, live a life, and not over produce garbage.

+This isn't happening now already.
+Netflix is one price all the time because it's not trying to oversell DVDs.
+In the Internet Age, everyone is frees from finding, or producing.
+And we'll be happier because of it.

 ## Traffic Has Different Solutions